Niniola

 Niniola Apata (born 15 December 1986), known professionally as Niniola, is a Nigerian singer and songwriter.
-She participated in the sixth season of Project Fame West Africa in 2013.
-After releasing her debut single "Ibadi", she was nominated for Most Promising Act to Watch at the 2015 Nigeria Entertainment Awards.
+She participated in the sixth season of Project Fame West Africa in 2013 After releasing her debut single "Ibadi", she was nominated for Most Promising Act to Watch at the 2015 Nigeria Entertainment Awards.

 Early life

 Niniola Apata was born to the family of Rt.
-Brigadier General Simeon Olaosebikan Apata (late) and Mrs. Margaret Apata on 15 december 1986 and raised in Lagos State, Nigeria.
+Brigadier General Simeon Olaosebikan Apata and Mrs. Margaret Apata on 15 December 1986 and raised in Lagos State, Nigeria.
 She is the direct elder sister to Teni.

 Education

 Niniola began her education both primary and secondary school education at Apata Memorial High School, and she earned a bachelor of education certificate from the University of Lagos.
 She comes from a polygamous family where she was the sixth of ten children, raised by three mothers and a father who was killed in 1995.

 Career

 Niniola participated in several social activities and competitions while attending secondary school.
 She finished third runner-up in the sixth season of Project Fame West Africa.
 During the competition, she performed a live rendition of "Limpopo" with Kcee and her Cobhams Asuquo-produced track "Itura".
 She has cited Dolly Parton, Whitney Houston, Celine Dion, The Cranberries, Madonna, Beyoncé and Angélique Kidjo as her key musical influences.